Salary & Benefits

 Chief Residents $1500.00 book allowance

 Fellows $1250 book allowance

-Sternberg books are provided to Resident/Fellows at no cost annually.
+Sternberg books are provided to new/incoming Resident/Fellows at no cost annually.

 In addition to the single national meeting that senior residents (PGY3 or PGY4) are afforded, the costs for transportation, room and board, and incidental expenses can be reimbursed to residents and fellows who present original research in the form of platform or poster presentation at national or regional meetings, up to a maximum of $1500 per instance, as funds permit.
 This may occur at ANY PGY level.
 The resident must seek approval by a faculty member involved in the research project (Faculty Mentor), the Program Director, and the Department Chairman well in advance of the meeting

 Professional Society Memberships

 The department pays dues for all residents for membership in the American Society of Clinical Pathology, the Virginia Society for Pathology, the U.S.-Canadian Academy of Pathology, and the Medical Society of Virginia.
 Residents are also encouraged to join the College of American Pathologists, which is free while in training.
 One or more residents are usually appointed by the Virginia Society of Pathology to serve in the Resident Sections of the CAP and ASCP.

 On call meal allowances are determined by the Graduate Medical Education Office in July of each year based upon call time.
 These monies are accessed through your VCU One Card (identification card).
 Meals are provided based upon hours worked in-house per week.

 Parking is available through payroll deduction.
 Parking is subsidized by MCVH as a benefit to housestaff.

 All housestaff are provided with two white coats and five sets of scrubs, at no cost.
 Laundry services are provided by Linen Services.